 Not all training is accredited by CASE and sonographers do not have to go on CASE accredited courses.
 But if someone has completed a CASE accredited course, this shows their training has at least met some basic standards.

 Register of sonographers

-The register is voluntary and not all sonographers choose to join it.
-For example, some might already be registered as a radiographer, nurse, midwife or doctor.
-So if the person carrying out your scan is not on the register, it does not mean you need to worry.
+The RCT register is voluntary and not all sonographers choose to join it.
+Some may register elsewhere as a radiographer, nurse, midwife or doctor.
+So, if the person carrying out your scan is not on the register it does not necessarily mean you need to worry.

-If someone does join the register, they have to give certain details including their qualifications.
-But it's important to understand the register is not a form of accreditation.
+But it is important to understand the register itself is not a form of accreditation.
 It does not guarantee the sonographer is competent.

 Research your options